wujiayi101/wujiayi101.github.io/src/content/blog/first-marathon.md

 ![First Marathon Medal](/marathon-medal.jpg)

-## More to Come
+## What Have I learned?

 Training for a marathon, particularly through the utilization of low heart rate training, has taught me the value of constant improvement, deliberate practice, patience, and perseverance in order to succeed in any long-term endeavor.
+Especially when practicing LHRT, you have to let go of your ego and run at a very slow pace.
+It requires patience to gradually build up mileage and see the effects!

+## More to come

-Now that I have completed my first marathon, I know what I need to do in order to improve for the next one.
-I plan to work on strengthening my core and leg muscles, and potentially lose more weight.
-My goal is to train regularly and be able to participate in 3 marathons per year!
+Now that I have completed my first marathon, I have gained insights into what I need to do to improve for the next one.
+I plan to focus on strengthening my glute and hip muscles and potentially losing more weight.
+My goal is to participate in three marathons per year!